2004 Euro Beach Soccer League: Division A

 Division A consisted of six rounds of fixtures known as stages, with one stage hosted in each of the six countries participating as shown.
 Four teams took part in each, with each team taking part in a total of four of the six stages.
 In each stage, the teams played each other once.
 The nation who earned the most points at the end of the stage was crowned stage winners.

 At the end of the six stages all results were tallied up in a final league table.

 Stage 1

-The first stage took place in Marsielle, France.
+The first stage took place in Marseille, France.
 Portugal claimed the stage.